States of Being

 Images: Paul Westlake

 Born in England and raised in Melbourne, Australia, Paul Westlake has had an international career spanning over twenty years.
-His work has been featured in numerous international magazine covers and in fashion spreads of titles like Harper's Bazaar, Vogue, ELLE, Marie Claire, and GQ.
+His work has been featured in numerous magazines around the world like Harper's Bazaar, Vogue, ELLE, Marie Claire, and GQ.
 Today he is based in New York, where he lives with his wife and two children.

 Westlake started to take pictures when he was a teenager and became serious about his work in the mid-1980s.
 In 1989, ELLE magazine opened in Australia and they took him on board as a regular contributor.
 Agents soon came knocking and his career took off.